Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/02-tailspin-scenario.md

 The Surveys application consists of a web front end and a web API backend.
 Both are implemented using [ASP.NET 5](https://docs.asp.net/en/latest/).

 The web application uses Azure Active Directory (Azure AD) to authenticate users.
-The web application also calls Azure AD to get an OAUth 2 access token for the Web API.
+The web application also calls Azure AD to get OAuth 2 access tokens for the Web API.
 Access tokens are cached in Azure Redis Cache.
 The cache enables multiple instances to share the same token cache (e.g., in a server farm).

 ![Architecture](media/tailspin/architecture.png)